-Deferred charges consist of debt issuance costs and are being amortized over the life of the related debt using the straight-line method, which approximates the effective interest method.
+Debt issuance costs are amortized as an increase to interest expense over the life of the related debt using the straight-line method, which approximates the effective interest method.
+The unamortized balance of debt issuance costs was \$1,137,027 and \$1,238,858 as of June 30, 2018 and 2017, respectively.